royunderwood/QuickbooksFix/README.md

 **6190,816**   Delete .TLG and .ND Files from path of company files
 **80070057**   Permissions not correct for user, Admin needs to Fix this error.
 **3371**       Run Quickbooks Tool Hub, Choose Installation Issues, Then Click 3371 Error Fix

+Must have 3 scripts in same place to work.